Susan2025lee/llmdebater/README.md

-# Question/Answer Orchestration System (Direct Context)
+# Multi-Agent Q&A Debate System

-This project provides both a command-line tool and a web interface featuring three interacting AI agents:

-1.  **Answer Agent:** Answers questions based *only* on the content of a provided report file.
+This project implements a multi-agent system designed to analyze documents and generate insightful question-answer pairs through a simulated debate process.
+It leverages Large Language Models (LLMs) to drive question generation, answer formulation based on provided source documents, and synthesis of final answers.

+The primary interface is a Streamlit web application (`streamlit_app_v2.py`) that visualizes the debate process.

+**Core Functionality:**

-2.  **Question Agent:** Generates initial questions based on the content of a provided document file.
+1.  **Question Agent:** Generates initial questions based on a provided "question document" (e.g., a summary or topic document).
-3.  **Orchestrator Agent:** Manages an interactive workflow.
-It gets initial questions from the Question Agent, gets answers from the Answer Agent, checks if the answer is satisfactory using an LLM, generates follow-up questions if needed, and interacts with the user to continue or stop.

-All agents use a Large Language Model (LLM, currently `gpt-o3-mini`) directly within its context window.
+2.  **Answer Agents (Multiple):** Each agent is provided with a different source document (e.g., different reports, articles, or perspectives on a topic).
+When asked a question by the Orchestrator, each Answer Agent formulates an answer based *only* on its assigned document.
+3.  **Orchestrator Agent (V2):** Manages the debate workflow:
+    *   Gets initial questions from the Question Agent.
+    *   Poses each question to all Answer Agents simultaneously.
+    *   Collects the answers from each Answer Agent.
+    *   (Implicitly, via the generator structure) Coordinates the flow.
+4.  **Synthesizer (within Orchestrator):** Although not explicitly shown as a separate agent in the final UI, the Orchestrator uses an LLM call to synthesize a final, consolidated answer based on the individual answers provided by the Answer Agents for each question.
+5.  **Web Interface (V2):** Provides a user-friendly interface to:
+    *   Upload the question document.
+    *   Upload multiple answer documents (one per Answer Agent).
+    *   Configure parameters (number of questions, output filename).
+    *   Start the debate workflow.
+    *   View the interaction log (system messages, questions, agent answers, synthesized results) in a chat-style format.
+    *   Save the final Q&A pairs to a specified markdown file.

-**Warning:** This is a simplified implementation that loads the *entire* input document into the LLM prompt for each agent's direct context calls.
-It will only work for documents small enough to fit within the configured model's context limit (currently assumed ~124k input tokens for `gpt-o3-mini`).
-It will fail with a `ContextLengthError` for larger documents.
+**Warning:** The system loads the *entire* content of each document into the LLM prompts.
+Ensure the documents are reasonably sized to fit within the LLM's context window (e.g., `gpt-o3-mini` currently used, check `MODEL_NAME` in `src/core/answer_agent.py`).

-## Features

-*   **Web Interface:** Modern, responsive UI with a messaging-style chat interface
-*   **Auto-scrolling:** Intelligent auto-scrolling that respects user interaction
-*   **Orchestrated Interactive Loop:** Runs a cycle where questions are generated, answered, checked for satisfaction, and followed up on automatically
-*   **User Control:** Prompts the user to continue or stop the interaction after each initial question's cycle is complete
-*   **Answer Agent:** Takes a report file path and a question, answers based only on the report
-*   **Question Agent:** Takes a document file path and generates relevant initial questions about it
-*   **Orchestrator Agent:** Manages the interaction flow, satisfaction checks, and follow-up generation
-*   Uses the `gpt-o3-mini` model (via `LLMInterface`) for all agents
-*   Includes basic error handling (file not found, context length limits)
-*   (Optional) Provides standalone modes for testing individual Answer and Question agents

 ## Setup